headwinds/cross-country/README.md

 You want to open 2 terminals

-1. where you build the components
+Terminal 1. where you build the components
 ```
 yarn start
 ```

-2. Storybook
+Terminal 2. where you can play with the components via Storybook
 ```
 yarn storybook
 ```